-There are several factors that come into play in the admissions decision, making it a little difficult to answer this question with a straightforward ‘yes’ or ‘no’.
+There are several factors, besides applying for financial aid, that come into play in the admissions decision.
+Thus, it’s a little difficult to answer this question with a straightforward ‘yes’ or ‘no’.

-In these colleges, applying for admission into a particular program and applying for financially assistance are two completely separate processes handled by completely separate departments.
 When evaluating your application, admissions officers do not consider or even know about your application for financial assistance.
-After they have made their decisions and students are informed about their acceptance, they then work with the financial aid office to get the assistance they need.
+They made their decisions and inform students about their acceptance.
+Then, they work with the financial aid office to get the assistance they need.

-It may be slightly different when applying to colleges that are not ‘need blind’.
-With these colleges, your ability to pay can influence your admission to some degree but not in exclusion.
+It’s a bit different when students apply to not ‘need-blind’ colleges.
+With these colleges, your ability to pay can influence your admission to some degree but not an exclusion.
 These colleges consider both – your academic grades and your ability to pay.
-A student with high academic grades will be accepted irrespective of their ability to pay and they will be granted financial aid more easily too.
+A student with high academic grades will be accepted regardless of their ability to pay.
+Colleges grant them financial aid more easily too.
 However, borderline and weak students with high financial need may find it more difficult to get admission into the college of their choice.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!